Michael Capponi: Humanitarian work

 Capponi began his transformation into humanitarian work and disaster relief aid in 1999 during the war in Kosovo by organizing nightclubs to contribute proceeds to the Red Cross.
 When Hurricane Charley hit Florida in August 2004, Capponi teamed up with the American Red Cross and organized relief efforts for the victims.
 He worked with local nightlife venues to raise money and provide support.
 The partnership continued in December 2004, with a fundraiser for the Thailand tsunami victims.

 In 2006, Capponi teamed up with Miami Rescue Mission to fortify and expand its annual Great Thanksgiving Day Banquet, which feeds over 2,500 homeless people in Miami.
 In 2012, Capponi announced the construction of a 78-bed men's shelter for Miami Rescue Mission.

 After the January 12, 2010 Haiti earthquake, Capponi organized a plane with a relief team consisting of Miami Beach firefighters and doctors.
 In December 2010, Capponi started a project to revitalize Jacmel, a historical town in Haiti.
 This initiative was to help stimulate a self-sustained tourism economy for Haiti.
 In 2011, he founded the non-profit organization Haiti Empowerment Mission.
 His work focused on sustainable development by rebuilding homes, schools and communities, reducing the sustainability cycle.
 In 2016, the foundation changed its name to Global Empowerment Mission to reflect its international outreach.
 Capponi serves as the Founder and President, dedicating himself to being on the ground and overseeing disaster relief efforts.
 His work is focused on immediately responding to all phases of global disasters and providing disaster relief.
 From his home base in Miami, Florida, Capponi works to organize shipments and logistics, bridge the gap between first response and infrastructure rebuilding and create sustainable development through Global Empowerment Mission.
+As of 2022, Capponi has returned to Haiti nearly 100 times.

 Capponi has held events for various charities.
 In 2012, Donna Karan hosted Capponi's 40th birthday benefit at Capitale for the Haitian city of Jacmel.
 On October 5, 2016, the day after Hurricane Matthew hit Haiti, Capponi and the Global Empowerment Mission team were on the ground delivering aid and supplies.

 In response to Hurricane Maria in 2017, Capponi partnered with Bethenny Frankel, Will Smith and other celebrities to provide logistical aid in Puerto Rico to people affected by the hurricane.
 Global Empowerment Mission organized warehouse storage space, chartered flights, and transportation for food and material aid donated from elsewhere in the United States.

 In 2017, Global Empowerment Mission became the official partner of Bethenny Frankel’s bstrong initiative.
 They have sent over $34 million in supplies to disaster relief missions around the globe including the United States, Caribbean Islands, South America and Australia.

-Capponi has led disaster relief efforts for: Hurricane Matthew, Hurricane Maria, Hurricane Dorian, 2018 Volcán de Fuego eruption, Camp Fire (2018), and 2019-20 Australian bushfire season.
-His organization has participated in over 284 disaster relief missions in 28 countries and all 50 states and territories including the COVID-19 pandemic response.
+Capponi has led disaster relief efforts for: